-Education settings are the main source of support for children and young people with SEN; they offer extra support to help them achieve their potential.
+Education settings are the main source of support for children and young people with SEN.

 Teachers are trained to identify children and young people with SEN and will notice if your child is not making progress.
-They will discuss this with you and your child so that strategies can be put in place to help them.
+They will discuss this with you and your child so that additional support and strategies can be put in place to help them.

 If you believe your child has SEN you should speak to their teacher.
 You can also speak to the school's Special Needs Co-ordinator (SENCo).
 This is a specially trained teacher responsible for making sure children and young people with SEN are correctly supported.
 Children and young people with SEN should receive SEN support from their education setting to help them progress.

 Education settings provide information on the support they give as part of their record on the Local Offer website.